Muntari would support player boycott against racism

 - Midfielder says he would support a player strike

-(CNN)Footballer Sulley Muntari has said he would be the "No.1" supporter of any organized player boycott in protest against what he believes are increasing incidents of racism in the sport.

-Last week the Ghana midfielder, who plays for top-flight Italian team Pescara, said he was "treated like a criminal" after receiving a one-match ban, which was later rescinded, for objecting to being racially abused during a Serie A game.
+(CNN)He has played for some of Europe's top soccer clubs and represented Ghana in three World Cups, but Sulley Muntari says he experiences racism every day.

+The footballer adds matter-of-factly that racism is everywhere and getting worse, which perhaps explains why he's not unaccustomed to being abused for the color of his skin.

-On April 30, the 32-year-old had left the field in protest during a match against Cagliari in Sardinia after being booked for complaining of being abused by a section of fans.
+But on April 30, when the Ghana midfielder left the pitch during a top flight Italian league game after being booked for complaining of being abused by a section of fans, he said his "cup was full."

+"I couldn't take it anymore," he tells CNN Sport in an emotional interview.
+"I'm human."

+A week on and that top-flight match against Cagliari in Sardinia still feels like yesterday to the Pescara player.

 If the treatment of Muntari has received worldwide attention, it seems to have had little effect on some fans who attend Serie A games.